Ureaplasma gallorale: Classification

-All species of Ureaplasma appear as gram-negative bacteria that utilize the hydrolysis or urea to produce energy for growth.
+All species of Ureaplasma appear as gram-negative bacteria that utilize the hydrolysis of urea to produce energy for growth.
 Products of urea hydrolysis include carbon dioxide and ammonia.
 This reaction is coordinated by the enzyme urease, which Ureaplasma species potently secrete.
 Unlike most microorganisms, species of Ureaplasma lack a cell wall.
 Ureaplasma gallorale is further characterized as appearing only in avian species.
 In an experimental study, they found the 16s rDNA sequence for Ureaplasma galllorale was not able to be amplified by the same PCR primers used to amplify mammalian Ureaplasma species, suggesting a genetic differentiation in these sequences.
 The genome size is indicative of the organisms complete reliance on the compounds produced from the host.
 The Ureaplasma gallorale species, along with the other Ureaplasma species, are missing key biological pathways due to their small genomes but survive through absorption of the compounds found in their microenvironment.